 Although success rates for hip replacements are good, not all hip replacements end well.
 The residual effects and symptoms of a hip replacement failure can leave you out of work.
-If so, you may be eligible to receive long term disability (LTD) benefits.
+If so, you may be eligible to receive long-term disability (LTD) benefits.

-In this article, we cover:
+In this article, we explain:

-- Symptoms of an Unsuccessful Hip Replacement
+- Symptoms of an unsuccessful hip replacement;

-What is a Hip Replacement?
+What Is a Hip Replacement?

 A hip replacement is a surgical procedure that removes the affected part of the hip joint and is replaced with an artificial joint.
 The most common reason for hip replacement is chronic arthritis and decreased mobility.
 Most patients are still experiencing pain after exhausting all other remedies such as physical therapy, medications, and steroids, so they receive a hip replacement in the hopes of easing their pain.